Ameba-AIoT/ameba-arduino-doc/source/ameba_d/amb23/Getting_Started/Getting Started with AMB23.rst

 |image12|

 Afterwards, we will upload the compiled code to board.
-Please make sure the board is connected to computer, then click "Sketch" -> "Upload".
-The Arduino IDE will compile first then upload.
+Please make sure the board is connected to computer, then click :guilabel:`Sketch -> Upload` The Arduino IDE will compile first then upload.
 Users are required to enter the upload mode of the board.
 To enter upload mode, first press and hold the UART_DOWNLOAD button, then press and release the RESET button, lastly release the UART_DOWNLOAD button.
 There is a 5-seconds count down set as a reminder to enter the upload mode.